Foundational Analysis Of The Solvability Complexity Index: The Weihrauch-SCI Intermediate Hierarchy: The Intermediate Hierarchy

 Thus the \enquote{intermediate hierarchy} is mathematically concrete: it is the two-parameter hierarchy in \cref{thm:two-parameter-hierarchy}, and its interaction with Weihrauch theory is governed by the measurability characterizations around $\Limi{n}$ (cf. \cite[Theorem 6.5]{brattka2021weihrauch}).
-For the $\mathrm{SCI}_A$ this hierarchy is the logical minimal one, as we further analyze sharply in \cref{sec:LogMinSCIA}.
+For implemented SCI readings, the logical role of this hierarchy is analyzed in \cref{sec:uniformity-minimality}: raw type-\(G\) is too permissive, all-level finite-information towers are too restrictive, and the represented pure \(\mathcal R\)-\(\Lim\) normal form supplies the correct Weihrauch-comparable uniformity condition.